 Marketing challenges in 2018 are more complex.
 Audiences are diverse, and marketing relationships are global.
 We now live in the digital age where most people can react to marketing efforts at any time — through their laptop, computer, tablet or smartphone.
 Deep understanding of how to interact appropriately is critical to success since customers are quick to call out brands for real or perceived errors.

-According to oursocialtimes.com, 60% of marketing efforts are digital.
+60% of marketing efforts for businesses have become digital.
 Marketers are responding to customers’ online activity by investing more in digital marketing.
 That’s a lot of the market, but not enough to write off the other 40%.
 And what this number doesn’t convey are the differences between traditional and digital marketing.
 As an agency specializing in delivering optimum results from integrated marketing campaigns, we know that the shift toward digital is essential, but it shouldn’t replace traditional marketing.
 A program with both can strengthen your brand and your sales.

 Putting Digital and Traditional Marketing to Work for You